 Because of its digital-first approach, the Apple Card employs the same Face ID and Touch ID that iPhone users are accustomed to.
 Apple ditched the strip of numbers that adorn the front of traditional credit cards (along with the CVV, expiration date, and signature), deeming it unnecessary for a customer who makes a high percentage of their purchases online.
 That also makes it impossible for a thief to simply copy your digits and go on their merry spending way, so transactions are set to be more secure than with typical cards.
 For any traveler that’s had their card stolen abroad, that’s potentially a huge draw.

 The second is the fact that, historically, Apple’s customer service is impressively streamlined and consistent.
-Ship your MacBook off for repairs and they’ll overnight it right back to you, sometimes in as little as 48 hours as I experienced just last week.
+Ship your MacBook off for repairs and they’ll overnight it right back to you, sometimes in as little as 48 hours.
 Apple claims that cardholders will be able to text a customer service line for help in an instant, saving the headache of waiting on hold on a customer service line.
-However, just as Apple Pay was slow to catch on at most businesses, it’s possible that brick-and-mortar purchases may prove more difficult than the average Visa, especially if it’s not the sort of place using iPads to complete transactions.
+However, just as Apple Pay was slow to catch on at most businesses, it’s possible that brick-and-mortar purchases may prove more difficult than the average Visa, especially if they’re not the sort of places that use iPads to complete transactions.

 It does look pretty cool though…

 Apple has always been about style, and the sleek Apple Card does not disappoint.
 The titanium card is super thin and minimalistic in design, and looking at your name etched into its shiny face is guaranteed to make you feel pretty cool.
 And at the end of the day, that’s probably who this card is going to appeal to most: Apple stans, tech bros, and anyone who sees brand new cards as a status symbol.